TheCulliganMan/kian_8.4/analysis/kian_8.4_psmc_analysis.md

 and bcftools actually conflict with one another right now.
 You can't have both installed at the same time.
 You should compile from source right here [samtools & bcftools](http://samtools.github.io/bcftools/).

+This also has to be done in the newest versions of samtools.
+Other versions will not support the reference sequences.
 ```bash
 REF='masurca_mito_y_x_removed.final.contigs.fasta'
 samtools sort --reference $REF -O BAM -o mass_auto_kar3_sorted.bam mass_auto_KAR3.bam &